gibbonjoyeux/VCV-Biset/README.md

 You can also use other sequences as values, allowing you to build complex patterns.

-Here a a few valid values:
+Here are a few valid values:

 - `C`
 - `c`